pvorb/learn-you-a-haskell/en/11-functors-applicative-functors-and-monoids.md

 ~~~~

 As you probably know, intersperse '-' . reverse . map toUpper is a
-function that takes a string, maps toUpper over it, the applies reverse
+function that takes a string, maps toUpper over it, then applies reverse
 to that result and then applies intersperse '-' to that result.
 It's
 like writing (\\xs -\> intersperse '-' (reverse (map toUpper xs))), only
 prettier.